fiberplane/create-honc-app/examples/README.md

 This directory contains example projects built with the HONC stack, showcasing different use cases, patterns, and integrations.

+> 📚 For more examples and templates, check out the [Awesome Honc](https://github.com/fiberplane/awesome-honc) repository.

 ## Projects

 ### 🎯 [Placegoose](./placegoose)